 Isaiah 38:1 says, “In those days, Hezekiah was sick and near death.
 And Isaiah the prophet, the son of Amoz, went to him and said to him, ‘Thus says the Lord: Set your house in order, for you shall die and not live.’”
 As you think about your life, ask yourself one important question: What am I living for?
 If you knew you had only six months to live, how would you spend it?
 Would you live differently than you do now?

 God wants you to live a faithful life, and know that Jesus Christ is the way to salvation.
-For more information on how our free online Bible course can help show you God’s love, please contact us today at 1-877-711-5214.
-Let us help guide you to walk enlightened in the light of our Lord.
+For more information on how our free online Bible course can help show you God's love, please contact us today at 1-877-711-5214.
+We want to help you use your time to the glory of God.